 CVRF1.1InstanceType Class

-The CVRF1.1InstanceType class provides an extension to the Exploit Target VulnerabilityType class and belongs to the stix-cvrf package..
+The CVRF1.1InstanceType class provides an extension to the Exploit Target VulnerabilityType class and belongs to the stix-cvrf package.
 It imports and leverages the CVRF schema for structured characterization of Vulnerabilities.
 This could include characterization of zero-days or other vulnerabilities that do not have a CVE or OSVDB ID (Open Sourced Vulnerability Database).
 The UML diagram corresponding to the CVRF1.1InstanceType class is shown in Figure 3-13.

 Figure 3-13.
 UML diagram of the CVRF1.1InstanceType class